yugabyte/yugabyte-db/docs/content/latest/deploy/cdc/use-cdc.md

 #### `--table_name`

-Specify the name of the YSQL database or YCQL namespace.
+Specify the namespace and table, where namespace is the database (YSQL) or keyspace (YCQL).

 #### `--master_addrs`